Hellmouth: History

 The oldest example of an animal Hellmouth known to Meyer Schapiro was an ivory carving of c.
 800 in the Victoria and Albert Museum, and he says most examples before the 12th century are English.
 Many show the Harrowing of Hell, which appealed to Anglo-Saxon taste, as a successful military raid by Christ.
 Schapiro speculates that the image may have drawn from the pagan myth of the Crack of Doom, with the mouth that of the wolf-monster Fenrir, slain by Vidar, who is used as a symbol of Christ on the Gosforth Cross and other pieces of Anglo-Scandinavian art.
 In the assimilation of Christianised Viking populations in northern England, the Church was surprisingly ready to allow the association of pagan mythological images with Christian ones, in hogback grave markers for example.

+Satan swallowing the damned

-In the Anglo-Saxon Vercelli Homilies (4:46-8) Satan is likened to a dragon swallowing the damned:
+In the Anglo-Saxon Vercelli Homilies (4:46–48) Satan is likened to a dragon swallowing the damned: